Ujjaval1606/UjjavalBookStore/UjjavalBookStore/README.txt

 1620
 Made commit but some files where no visible in github prefered ppt again nad came to knew I enabled place solution and project in the same directory by mistake.

 2023-10-31

 1215
 deleted the old repository and started new project by following the same steps till editing the _Layout file.

 1217
-created the dropdown menu and named it to content management
+created the dropdown menu and named it to content management.

 1219
-created 3 projects as shown in ppt
+created 3 projects as shown in ppt.

 1222
-moved data folder to UjjavalBooks.DataAccess
+moved data folder to UjjavalBooks.DataAccess.

 1225
-installed the required packages in nuget packages for solution
+installed the required packages in nuget packages for solution.

 1231
-deleted the migration folder
+deleted the migration folder.

 1237
 deleted the default class from projects.